Bun Troy: Military service and death

-During World War I, Troy served in the 80th Division (nicknamed the "Blue Ridge Division") of the American Expeditionary Force.
+During World War I, Troy served in the 80th Division (nicknamed the "Blue Ridge Division") of the American Expeditionary Forces (AEF).
 Troy held the rank of sergeant in the 319th Infantry Regiment (Company G), which was made up of men from western Pennsylvania and some from Eastern Ohio.
-The 80th Division fought at the First Battle of the Somme in March 1918, the Battle of Saint-Mihiel in September 1918, and the Meuse–Argonne offensive which lasted from September 1918 until the end of the war in November 1918.
-Troy was killed from wounds, reportedly a bullet to the chest, received in combat in the Argonne Forest in October 1918.
+The 80th Division fought at the First Battle of the Somme in March 1918, the Battle of Saint-Mihiel in September 1918, and the Meuse–Argonne offensive which lasted from September 1918 until the end of the war on November 11, 1918.
+Troy was killed from wounds, reportedly a bullet to the chest, received in combat in the Argonne Forest in October.
 He died at Evacuation Hospital 8 at Petit Maujouy.

 Troy was initially buried in France, but his remains were brought to Monessen, Pennsylvania (where his parents had moved from McDonald), and a military funeral was held there in August 1921.
 A crowd of 1,000, including members of the 80th Division, packed the First Presbyterian Church and escorted his body on a caisson drawn by four black horses to Robinson's Run Cemetery where a 21-gun salute was fired, taps played, and Troy's remains buried.

 Troy was one of eight Major League Baseball players known either to have been killed or died from illness while serving in the armed forces during World War I. The others were Alex Burr‚ Harry Chapman, Larry Chappell‚ Harry Glenn, Eddie Grant‚ Newt Halliday, and Ralph Sharman.